On the Quasitrace Problem and a Characterization of W*-algebras: Introduction

 \section{Introduction}

-In 1951, Kaplansky \cite{Kap51} introduced \AW-algebras as an abstract generalization of \Wstar-algebras (viz. those \Cstar-algebras that can be faithfully represented as von Neumann algebras on some Hilbert space).
-While Kaplansky's original goal was to introduce a purely algebraic characterization of \Wstar-algebras, it turns out that \Wstar-algebras are a proper subclass of all \AW-algebras.
-In particular, Dixmier \cite{Dixmier} showed that these two classes of \Cstar-algebras do not coincide, even in the commutative case.
-The \Cstar-algebra of continuous functions on a compact Hausdorff space $X$, denoted $\mathcal{C}(X)$, is an \AW-algebra if and only if $X$ is \emph{Stonean}; it is a \Wstar-algebra if and only if $X$ is \emph{hyperstonean}.
+In 1951, Kaplansky \cite{Kap51} introduced AW*-algebras as an abstract generalization of W*-algebras (viz. those C*-algebras that can be faithfully represented as von Neumann algebras on some Hilbert space).
+While Kaplansky's original goal was to give a purely algebraic and intrinsic characterization of W*-algebras, without making reference to Hilbert space representations, it soon became clear that W*-algebras are a proper subclass of all AW*-algebras.
+In particular, Dixmier \cite{Dixmier} showed that these two classes of C*-algebras do not coincide, even in the commutative case.
+The C*-algebra of continuous functions on a compact Hausdorff space $X$ is an AW*-algebra if and only if $X$ is \emph{Stonean}; it is a W*-algebra if and only if $X$ is \emph{hyperstonean}.

-In contrast to the theory of \Wstar-algebras, which is both well-developed and actively growing, the theory of \AW-algebras has been largely left untouched since the 1980s.\footnote{ The study of \AW-algebras enjoyed a brief, minor resurgence in the 2010s (see e.g., \cite{Hamhalter}, \cite{HR1}, \cite{HR2}), thanks to their appearance in the \emph{Bohrification} program of Landsman and others (see \cite{Landsman} and references therein).
-In this research program, it became apparent that $Comm(\mathcal{A})$, the poset of commutative subalgebras of a \Cstar-algebra $\mathcal{A}$ ordered by set inclusion, was a powerful tool that could be used to study \A itself.
-It turns out that $Comm(\mathcal{A})$ is a reasonably ``good'' invariant for \A when \A is an \AW-algebra.
-See \cite{Lindenhovius} for a complete account of the study of $Comm(\mathcal{A})$.} One of the major unanswered problems in the theory of \AW-algebras is the question of when an \AW-algebra with \Wstar-centre is itself a \Wstar-algebra.
-A particular case of this question is when exactly an \emph{\AW-factor}, i.e., an \AW-algebra with trivial centre, is a \Wstar-algebra.
+Despite significant study from the 1950s through the 1980s\footnote{ The study of AW*-algebras enjoyed renewed interest in the 2010s (see e.g., \cite{Hamhalter}, \cite{HR1}, \cite{HR2}), thanks to their appearance in the \emph{Bohrification} program of Landsman and others (see \cite{Landsman} and references therein).
+In this research program, it became apparent that $Comm(\mathcal{A})$, the poset of commutative subalgebras of a C*-algebra $\mathcal{A}$ ordered by set inclusion, was a powerful tool that could be used to study $\A$ itself.
+It turns out that $Comm(\mathcal{A})$ is a reasonably ``good'' invariant for $\A$ when $\A$ is an AW*-algebra.
+See \cite{Lindenhovius} for a complete account of the study of $Comm(\mathcal{A})$.}, the theory of AW*-algebras remains less well-understood than that of W*-algebras (and C*-algebras, more generally) which are central objects of study in modern analysis.
+One of the major unanswered problems in the theory of AW*-algebras is the question of when an AW*-algebra with W*-centre is itself a W*-algebra.